neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 const date = new Date().toLocaleDateString("en-us", { dateStyle: "medium" });
 ```

-Each entry in the `entries` array need an ID, a unique identifier.
+Each entry in the `entries` array needs an ID – a unique identifier.

 - Install the npm package `nanoid`.
 - Call the function `nanoid()` to generate a new ID.